 3. You have to be together all the time

 You’ll eventually get bored and tired of each other and this can ruin the relationship.
-At the start when the sex life is great and there is mad physical affection between the two of you this may not seem possible but in a couple of years, you’ll start noticing the cracks.
+At the start when there is mad physical affection between the two of you this may not seem possible but in a couple of years, you’ll start noticing the cracks.

 4. They will always be romantic

-If your sex life is great and your partner understands your love language you’ll feel like you are on top of the world.
+If your partner understands your love language you’ll feel like you are on top of the world.
 Romance does indeed feel wonderful and lovely, but remember that your partner also has other life obligations.
 You’d probably wouldn’t have fallen in love with them in the first place if they didn’t have anything else going on in their lives.
 Thus, as much as finding someone who has a greater understanding of your love language is great you need to also understand that their sole existence isn’t to make you happy.

 If you expect him/her to be romantic all the time you’ll kill the relationship before it even blossoms.
 Candlelight dinners and the typical roses can’t be a daily thing.
 Appreciate the daily things he/she does for you like cooking for you, washing your car and even doing the dishes.